domhoward14/Hacker_Lessons/README.md

 PW- 123456
 Port- 5901
 You will need to load the vnc viewer application (google chrome) in order to access the remote desktop service.
+I created another server (seocndary) as a unbuntu 14 flavor for PKMGT testing; the credentials are as set above
 ***************************************************************